isomerpages/singapore-customs-cms/pages/test-accordion-html.md

 ---
-title: Test accordion
+title: Test accordion html
-permalink: /test-accordion
+permalink: /test-accordion-html
 ---

 # Accordion Sample

 This is the line before accordion